MacWallet/MacWallet/README.md

-BTCEEApp
+MacWalletApp
 ===================
+(attention: early development stage)

-BTCEEApp should be a very fast and integrated SPV Bitcoin wallet app for mac
+- MacWallet should be a very fast and integrated SPV Bitcoin wallet app for mac

-BTCEEApp uses bitcoinj as underlying framework.
+- MacWallet uses bitcoinj as underlying framework.
+- MacWallet can use OSX Keychain as Wallet Store